needle-mirror/com.unity.netcode/Runtime/SourceGenerators/Source~/Documentation/code-gen-spec.md

 - [hybrid component](#hybrid-components) that:
   - have a `GhostComponent` attribute.

-`EMPTY VARIANTS` does not generated serialization code and are used to track some important piece of type information used by the NetCode runtime:
+`EMPTY VARIANTS` does not generated serialization code and are used to track some important piece of type information used by the Netcode runtime:
 - The variant type: the class/struct type that declare the variant: avoid reflection at runtime
 - The component type for which the variant is declared for: avoid reflection at runtime
 - The variant hash.: associate the variant in the inspector and other usages.